dzianis-dashkevich/cv/readme.md

 - Built the web implementation of a cross-platform Flutter video player library using Dart–JS interop, enabling HLS/DASH playback with DRM support with a unified interface across Web, iOS, and Android.
 - Significantly improved CI/CD performance, leading to faster release cycles.
 - Led a cross-functional feature team spanning Android, iOS, Web, and QA to deliver Chromecast and Player initiatives, driving alignment across platforms and ensuring cohesive feature implementation.
+- Significantly reduced onboarding time by designing a structured onboarding documentation for new developers, including examples and codebase tours.

 ###### Environment
 - Customer: Europe's leading streaming, broadband, and communication company